K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 4. Memory Threshold Value(%)  :(③ ③ Checked box being checked means threshold will be applied.
 Unchecked -> not applied) When Auto-scaling, enter minimum and maximum memory value.\
 (Number of Instances increases when CPU percentage increases than the applied maximum instance.
 On the other hand, the number of instances decreases when instance is lower than the minimum instance)

-5. Time Measure(Second) : Apply time measurement.
-The average value of each instance's memory and cpu values for the measured time is calculated and auto-scaling is applied.
+5. Time Measure(Second): Apply time measurement.
+The average value of each instance's memory and CPU values for the measured time is calculated and auto-scaling is applied.

-6. Instance increse/decrease value : Apply the number of instances to increase during auto-scaling.
+6. Instance increse/decrease value: Apply the number of instances to increase during auto-scaling.

-7. Virtual Machine Auto-expansion : Apply whether to automatically create an instance.
+7. Virtual Machine Auto-expansion: Apply whether to automatically create an instance.

-8. Virtual Machine Auto-reduction : Apply whether or not to automatically delete an instance.
+8. Virtual Machine Auto-reduction: Apply whether or not to automatically delete an instance.

-9. Click change to save the settings.
+9. Click Change to save the settings.

 ### <div id='92'/> 3.2.1.3.7.4.
 Notification Setting
 ![3-2-1-3-7-1-4]
 1. CPU Threshold Value(%) : Enter minimum and maximum CPU value of notification.\
 (Notification appears when the instance increases/decreases than what is applied at the CPU value percentage.)

-4. Memory Threshold Value(%)  :Enter the minimum and maximum memory value of notification.\
+4. Memory Threshold Value(%):Enter the minimum and maximum memory value of notification.\
 (Number of Instances increases when CPU percentage increases than the applied maximum instance.
 On the other hand, the number of instances decreases when instance is lower than the minimum instance)

-5. Time Measure(Second) : Apply time measurement.
-The average value of each instance's memory and cpu values for the measured time is calculated and auto-scaling is applied.
+5. Time Measure(Second): Apply time measurement.
+The average value of each instance's memory and CPU values for the measured time is calculated and auto-scaling is applied.

-6. E-Mail : Enter an email address to receive notifications.
+6. E-Mail: Enter an email address to receive notifications.
 Can be enabled/ disabled through a button.

-7. Notification Use : Can be enabled/ disabled through a  on and off buttons.
+7. Notification Use: Can be enabled/ disabled through on and off buttons.

 8. Click change to save settings.